bbcoelho/purpleorchid/readme.md

 </p>
 <h1 align="center"> Purple Orchid Smoothie & Juice Bar </h1>

 A real case project to direct my studies in this career change and help a friend.
-Developing a SPA to automate a buying process of a friend's restaurant chain.
+Developing an SPA to automate a buying process of a friend's restaurant chain.

 ### STATUS: ![underconstruction](https://user-images.githubusercontent.com/86386851/152597573-6f43a21c-852d-4bcb-bce9-8cae017f461f.png)
 #